 Her quotes for Plus coverage range from $155 to $194.
 That means she more than doubles her insurance coverage for just $10 more per month.
 Not bad!

-5. What Are Some Other Ways to Save Money on Nebraska Car Insurance?
+Are There Any Other Ways to Save Money on Your Auto Insurance Bill?

 - Drop the extras: On Compare.com, you can click “Customize coverage” to create a personalized insurance plan.
 Adjust your deductibles, add or delete towing and rental car coverage, and choose specific limits for different aspects of your coverage to reduce your premiums